 Recorder(const std::string& id, const std::string& serverIp, const unsigned int& serverPort)

-After that, it is necessary to overridde two methods of the Recorder class.
+After that, it is necessary to override two methods of the Recorder class.

 virtual bool generateRequestedLabels(const Heex::RecorderArgs::EventRecordingLabelsQuery& query, HeexMessages::RecorderArgs::RecorderLabels& labels)